Anima-Lab/MaskDiT/README.md

 <img src="assets/figs/imagenet512.png" title="Generated samples from MaskDiT 512x512." width="850" style="display: block; margin: 0 auto;"/>
 <p align='center'> Generated samples from MaskDiT 512x512 with CFG (scale=1.5).
 <p\>

+## Prepare dataset for generating images
+There is always an error when I tried to run the bash file, after I checked the source codes I think I found the error.
+Those two lines of the codes will always cause an error when I tried to run them.
+`python3 download_assets.py --name imagenet256-latent-lmdb --dest ../data/imagenet256`
+`python3 download_assets.py --name imagenet512-latent-lmdb --dest ../data/imagenet512`

+In order to solve the error, please run the following codes:
+`python3 download_assets.py --name vae --dest assets/stable_diffusion` \
+This will download the `autoencoder_kl.pth` we need in order to generate images.

 ## Prepare dataset